nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Mentoring contributions**

+- Helped team members to initiate the check of Gradle
 - Helped team members to fix format errors checked by Gradle (which could be proven by any team member)

 **Contributions beyond the project team**